Are you a good example in the disc golf community?

 What does it mean to be on Team Infinite?

 Well, for one, it means you are awesome.
 We are building a sponsorship based on reciprocal exchange, sort of a “You scratch our back, we’ll scratch yours.”
 The perks you receive will be based on how well you promote our brand.

-Signing Bonus (subject to change): “Team Infinite” Shirt, Infinite Stamped discs, hat, bag tag, towels, and mini marker discs.
+Team Pack: “Team Infinite” Shirts, Infinite Stamped discs, bag tag, towels, mini marker discs and other accessories.